Counting Spanish Numbers 1-20: List, Sentences and Practice

 They have twenty birds in the shelter

-This is the end of these lesson.
+This is the end of this lesson.
 Hopefully, you will remember most Spanish numbers 1-20.
-If not, you can always come back to these lesson and review.
+If not, you can always come back to and review.
 In the next two lessons, we will learn numbers in Spanish from 21 to 100 and then numbers over 100.
 Before you leave, test yourself with this cool quiz. ¡Hasta pronto!

 Related Spanish Worksheets: